translationalneuromodeling/tapas/rDCM/README.md

 ----------

-Please note that rDCM is a method that is still in it's infancy and thus subject to various limiations.
+Please note that rDCM is a method that is still in it's infancy and thus subject to various limitations.
 Due to these limitations, requirements of rDCM in terms of fMRI data quality (i.e., fast TR, high SNR) are high.
 For data that does not meet these conditions, the method might not give reliable results.
-It remains the responsibility of each user to ensure that his/her dataset fulfills these requirements.
+It remains the responsibility of the user to ensure that his/her dataset fulfills the requirements.
 Please refer to the main toolbox references (see below) for more detailed explanations.